C202044zxy/C202044zxy/README.md

 🎓 Undergraduate at Central South University (CSU)

-💼 Previously interviewed at Tencent & WanYan
+💼 Previously interned at Tencent & WanYan

 🚀 Aiming to land at Optiver this summer